Born-Digital-US/ISLE-ARCHIVE-20190910/docs/ISLE_Documentation_Narrative_Structure.md

   * Building ISLE / Maintainers

 Introduction
+* Demo site
-* Demo site  - no experience potentially with Islandora
+  * User case: 1st use case, no experience potentially with Islandora, kicking tires on ISLE
   * Requirements
   * Installation on Laptop and associated usage
   * Islandora